Jopp-gh/Obsidian-Dune84/README.md

 **Dune** has been developed with care over an extended period of time.
 Version 1 was designed for desktop only, version 2 added phone support.
 Just the 3rd Version of Dune was designed for the public, this version got many new additions, code rewrites, tweakings, bug fixes.
 I called this theme **Dune**, after the novels of one of my favorite sci-fi writers [**Frank Herbert**](https://en.wikipedia.org/wiki/Frank_Herbert) which influenced this genre.
 His novel **Dune** appeared also in a gorgeous cinematic transposition on big screen, to be exact in [**Dune**](https://www.imdb.com/title/tt0087182/?ref_=nm_ov_bio_lk)(1984) written and directed by [**David Lynch**](https://www.imdb.com/name/nm0000186/bio?ref_=nm_ov_bio_sm).

-My **goal** was to improve Obsidian by removing some distractions / annoyances, adding missing features, improving and expanding on available features.
-Last but not least, I needed a change of colors, less extreme black and white values and everything printer friendly, no matter what theme (light / dark) I decided to use.
-Both core functions - printing and presentation (Export as PDF / Slide) got a refreshed look, and were adapted to work on smaller interfaces too (phone).
-I tried my best to correct  major bugs afflicting tablets, i did this in emulation so results may vary - since i do not own a tablet any support for this device is rather difficult.
+My **goal** was to improve Obsidian by removing some distractions / annoyances, adding missing features, improving, expanding on available features.
+Last but not least, I needed a change of colors, less extreme black - white values and everything printer friendly, no matter what theme (light / dark) I decided to use.
+Both core functions - printing and presentation (Export as PDF / Slide) got a refreshed look and were adapted to work on smaller interfaces too (phone).
+I tried my best to adapt Dune for tablets, i did this in emulation - since i do not own a tablet any support for this device needs **your feedback**

 I am very pleased with form and function of **Dune** and hope this overhaul will benefit your overall workflow, reduce friction, improve your note-making with Obsidian.
-Also, I hope, to pay my breakfast/lunch for sharing good content with you.
+Also, I hope to pay my breakfast/lunch for sharing good content with you.
 Please see the **Buy me a coffee** button at bottom page.
 Finally, i would be pleased to make new friends, interested in, but not limited to following unsorted knowledge fields:

-- architecture,
+- #architecture,
-- furniture design,
+- #furniture #design,
-- workflow code design,
+- #workflow #code #design,
-- cultural events,
+- #cultural #events,
-- entertainment art,
+- #entertainment #art,
-- drawing,
+- #drawing,
-- photography,
+- #photography,
-- economy,
+- #economy,
-- world languages,
+- #world #languages,

+### Attention
+Obsidian v1.2.8 introduced several breaking changes, this means, newer versions of Dune wont be fully backward compatible with older versions of Obsidian less than v128+

 ### First steps

 1. to display "Dune-1984" correctly and to get all options added by my theme, get [**Style Settings**](https://github.com/mgmeyers/obsidian-style-settings) by mgMeyers